What’s New in Angular 11?

 Along with this, it is also essential and vital to know that Angular 11 has entirely withdrawn IE mobile support along with removing IE 9 and 10.
 Other than that, expressions in ICUs now undergo type checks.
 With so many new features on the table, there is enough room for developers to engage in new experiments.

 All the features discussed above are only selected features that Angular 11 offers.
-A detailed list of features and the angular 11 stable release date can easily be found on the angular website and we will try to cover up all the latest features in the programming world.
+A detailed list of features and the angular 11 stable release date can easily be found on the website development trends and we will try to cover up all the latest features in the programming world.

 Switching to Angular 11 is a simple process, and all you need to do is use the following command: